Home » Colombian » Colombian Tamales Arrieros or Paisas

 • 2 tbsp olive oil

-• 1 tsp food coloring/all-purpose seasoning (Triguisar, Sazón Goya or homemade)
+• 1 tsp all-purpose seasoning with food coloring (Triguisar, Sazón Goya or homemade)

 • Salt and pepper to taste